satya164/quik/README.md

 quik --init AwesomeProject
 cd AwesomeProject && quik
 ```

-This is just for your convenience and is completely optional.

 Refer the [API documentation](API.md) for more to know how to customize and extend the server.